brianjohnpolasek/Resume/README.md

 ---
 ### ABOUT
-* Software engineer with a strong foundation in OOP, DSA and cybersecurity with exposure to cloud computing and container orchestration.
-* I'm on a mission to improve lives and accelerate our path to a better future by servince others, developing inovative technology and solving challenging problems.
+I’m a software engineer on a mission to improve lives and accelerate our path to a better future through service to others, developing innovative technology, solving challenging problems, and collaborating with great minds.
+I have a strong foundation in OOP, DSA, microservices and cybersecurity.

 ### EDUCATION
 ```Bachelor of Science``` > *May 2019*